 (1) To be eligible for selection as an ELL transformation or target district, a district must have enrolled 20 or more English Language Learners on a date specified by the Department.
 School districts with fewer than 20 English Language Learners will be eligible for other regionally based services and supports provided by the Department.

-(2) A public charter school is not eligible for selection as a ELL transformation or target district.
+(2) A public charter school is not eligible for selection as an ELL transformation or target district.
 However, a public charter school may be selected by the Department as a school within an identified ELL transformation or target district for interventions and technical assistance.

 Stat.
 Auth.: Section 3, chapter 604, Oregon Laws 2015 (Enrolled House Bill 3499)